A challenge examination is designed to assess your academic proficiency in a subject area and is similar to a final examination in the subject.

 The Singapore University of Social Sciences (SUSS) Challenge Examination (CEX) allows you to achieve credit recognition in a required subject area and thereby accrediting you for previous academic and/or experiential knowledge in a subject.

-SUSS CEX is offered twice a year, typically in the 3rd and 4th week of May and November.
+SUSS CEX is offered thrice a year, typically in the 3rd and 4th week of April, June and November.
 CEX is available for selected undergraduate courses.

 [ View list of CEX courses ]

 CEX Waiver may be given for selected undergraduate programmes in the School of Humanities and Behavioural Sciences, S R Nathan School of Human Development, and School of Science and Technology at point of admission.
 It is not applicable to undergraduate programmes in the School of Business and School of Law.